 Leo’s Taco Truck

 This was the first restaurant we visited (on day four).
 Brewco is located just up the road from Manhattan Beach.
-The restaurant was cosy and casual — just how I like it.
-My friends tried the coconut shrimp salad and the pasta.
+The restaurant’s dining room was cosy and casual – just how I like it.
+My friends tried the coconut shrimp salad and a pasta dish.
 The coconut crumb was delectable.
 I had a special fish sandwich with curly fries on the side.
-This was actually one of the best fish burgers I’ve ever had.
+This was actually one of the best seafood burgers I’ve ever had.
 It was so big I could hardly fit it in my hands, but it tasted so fresh.
 The fries were also super crispy, which is another favourite.

 Oo-Kook Korean BBQ

 As you can see, LA was a damn good feast.
-We didn’t have a bad meal; instead we had a lot of unforgettable ones.
-My friends top recommendations are Eggslut and Leo’s, while I did love Oo-Kook.
+We didn’t have a bad meal; instead, we had a lot of unforgettable ones.
+My friends’ top recommendations are Eggslut and Leo’s, while I did love Oo-Kook.
 Who would have thought?
-We had some other food trucks, Shake Shack and donut shops on our bucket list.
+We had some other Los Angeles restaurants, food trucks, Shake Shack and doughnut shops on our bucket list.
 I guess that means we have to return and eat LA 2.0.